 By practicing the meditation, you can learn to observe thought.
-Then when you temporarily fall into excessive thought, you will be made aware that this has happened, and you are once again above thought-the observer of thought instead of subject to thought.
+Then when you temporarily fall into excessive thought, you will be made aware that this has happened.
+This permits you to effortlessly snap out if it, and you are once again above thought-the observer of thought instead of subject to thought.

-We are all born in sin.
-We are born as fallen creatures, and compulsive about our worries and pipedreams.
+We are all born as fallen creatures, and compulsive about our worries, doubts, and pipedreams.

 Some of us want to remain aware of what is right, but emotions and thoughts carry us away.
-We forget what is right, and we make mistakes.
+We forget what is right, and we make mistakes under the influence and suggestions of others.